andrasq/arlib/Readme.md

         var t3 = fptime();      // 1809688.215466353
         // 25.4 usec for the first call, 3.84 for the second
         // uptime of 20 days, 22:40 hours

+#### timeit.bench( benchSuite [,callback] )

+Run each of the functions in the suite and report timings and relative throughput.
+The suite can be an array of functions, or an object where the properties are test functions and the property names are the test names to report on.

 ### http_build_query( queryParams, [options] )